-Benefits of Orthosilicic Acid
+Health Benefits of Orthosilicic Acid:

 To date, very few studies have tested the health effects of orthosilicic acid.
 However, preliminary research shows that orthosilicic acid may offer certain health benefits.
 Here's a look at some key study findings:

-1) Orthosilicic Acid and Bone Health
+1) Bone Health

 Orthosilicic acid may help protect against loss of bone density, suggests a 2008 study from BMC Musculoskeletal Disorders.
 For the study, 136 women with osteopenia took calcium, vitamin D, and either orthosilicic acid or a placebo every day for a year.
 By the study's end, participants given the vitamins with orthosilicic acid showed greater improvements in bone formation.
 According to the study's authors, this finding indicates that orthosilicic acid shows promise as a treatment for osteoporosis.

 In earlier studies on human cells, scientists discovered that orthosilicic acid may help promote bone formation by stimulating the production of collagen (a protein found in connective tissue, including bone) and promoting the development of bone-forming cells.